Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Engineering Personnel at all times are to stay in their designated areas, and will follow Security Corps commands should they not be.*

+*b) Regulation Personnel internally ranking Regulating Official and above may only enter the Forward Operating Base with permission from Security Corps Task Force Detachment “Iron Fist”.*

 6) The Entity Area in general is restricted only to which areas a Corporation Personnel may access with their default keycard.

 *a) The Entity Area underground zone, the buildings leading to the underground zone, and all rooms in the underground zone are further restricted to only personnel ranking Classification - O, Security Personnel, Engineering Personnel, Innovation Personnel internally ranking Novice or above with the purpose of conducting a test OR using 004, Regulations Personnel internally ranking Senior Regulating Official or higher and personnel participating in a valid Innovation Personnel test, described in Article 3, Section 3, as well as NCMs following the condition stated under sub-clause e under this clause.*